#

-Configuring the RETYPE_SECRET secret is the prefered technique for configuring a license key with a GitHub Pages project that is built and deployed using a GitHub Action.
+Configuring the RETYPE_KEY secret is the prefered technique for configuring a key with a GitHub Pages project that is built and deployed using a GitHub Action.

-The RETYPE_SECRET configuration must also be added to your .github/workflows/retype.yml file.
+The RETYPE_KEY configuration must also be added to your .github/workflows/retype-action.yml file.

 You can add a new repository secret to your GitHub repository using the following /settings/secrets/actions pattern.
 Replace the following <your-organization> and <your-project> with your repository values: